-STOP!
-Go watch How to Train your Dragon.
-PAUSE the movie as Astrid shakes her head and runs off to tattle on Hiccup about Toothless.
+2. PAUSE the movie as Astrid shakes her head and runs off to tattle on Hiccup about Toothless.

-Proceed to read.
+3. Proceed to read.

 Disclaimer: I do not own How to Train your Dragon.
 Dreamworks does.
 This is the only time I will say this.
+Tally Ho!

 "You are so busted."

-The most promising Viking of their age had not even the natural curiosity to find out why the chief's son had a saddled Night Fury hidden in a remote cove.
-She was programmed to never question—just trust authority, trust what she had been taught, and do.
-Don't think.
-Do.
+The most promising Viking of their age had not even the natural curiosity to find out why the chief's son had a saddled Night Fury hidden in a cove.
+Astrid was programmed to never question—just trust authority, trust what she had been taught, and do.

-For one, wild moment Hiccup had the impulse to run after her—to kidnap Astrid and force her stubborn mind to accept the possibility that thousands of years of Viking teachings were incorrect.
-He could hop on Toothless, catch her before she reached the village, and take her on a ride that would change her world.
-After all, how could anyone not be moved by the free, weightless feeling of air pushing all around them?
+His heart skipped a beat as it all played out: He would hop on Toothless, catch her before she reached the village, and take her on a ride that would change her world.
+It would work.
+It had to.
+How could anyone be unchanged by the free, weightless feeling of air pushing at every angle of their body?
 Or the moist caress of clouds on their cheeks?
 Or the sight of every towering building and rocky overhang shrunk down to the size of a thumbnail?
-And all on the back of their reputed "natural enemy"...
+And all on the back of the reputed "natural enemy"...

 If he could just get her on Toothless, Astrid would see for herself the great benefits of befriending a dragon.
 He could show her the good they were capable of, the pointlessness of this war.
-They could bond over the experience; he could gain a human companion to talk to—
+They could bond over the experience.
+He could gain a human companion to talk to—

-What did it matter who Astrid told?
+What did it matter who she told?
 He was leaving anyway.
 He had his supplies packed, a note for his father explaining everything without revealing too much...though Astrid shouting about him being in league with the dragons might offset the content of that.

 "Toothless—!
 Toothless stop!
 I didn't bring her here, I swear!
 She must have followed me, she—"